Mike Ford Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).
+- The Rays have a 3.79 team ERA that ranks third among all MLB pitching staffs.

-- The Rays give up the fewest home runs in baseball (149 total, one per game).
+- Rays pitchers combine to surrender the fewest home runs in baseball (150 total, one per game).

-- The righty's most recent time out was on Monday against the Boston Red Sox, when he threw 5 1/3 innings, surrendering three earned runs while allowing two hits.
+- The righty's most recent appearance was on Tuesday against the Boston Red Sox, when he tossed five innings, surrendering three earned runs while allowing five hits.

-- The 28-year-old has put up an ERA of 2.76, with 7.9 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.